JoseLuisC99/moving-firefighter-env/README.md

 ### Observation Space

 The observation is a dictionary with the following keys:
-* `"graph_burnt"`: the graph showing how the fire spreads, with edges representing the time it takes the fire to move between nodes.
+* `"fire_graph"`: the graph showing how the fire spreads, with edges representing the time it takes the fire to move between nodes.
-* `"graph_fighter"`: the complete graph where the firefighter navigates, defining travel times between nodes.
+* `"fighter_graph"`: the complete graph where the firefighter navigates, defining travel times between nodes.
 * `"fighter_pos"`: the firefighter's current location.
-* `"burnt_nodes"`: nodes already burned by the fire.
+* `"burned_nodes"`: nodes already burned by the fire.
 * `"defended_nodes"`: nodes protected by the firefighter and safe from the fire.

 ### Action Space